 Experience, explore, and experiment through extended reality (XR)

-Equipped with extended reality (XR) and other technologies, tools, and staff, Studio X is slated to open in the fall of 2020 on the River Campus.
+Equipped with extended reality (XR) and other technologies, tools, and staff, Studio X is slated to open in the fall of 2021 on the River Campus.
 Inside Studio X, students and faculty will fully engage in multi-sensory experiences, such as augmented reality (AR) and virtual reality (VR).
 It will be where creativity and deep interdisciplinary learning will flourish, aided by the rich interactive experiences these new technologies will facilitate.
 To learn more, visit https://studiox.lib.rochester.edu/.

 XR technologies have the potential to transform everything from education to entertainment to health care.
 With nearly 60 faculty in 16 academic departments already using these technologies, the University is fast-becoming a powerhouse in this area.